ishupandi15/t20-world-cup-2024-sql-warehouse/README.md

 ## 📜 License

 This project is released under the **MIT License**.
-You are free to use, modify, and share this work with proper attribution.
+You are free to use, modify, and share this work with proper referrence.

 ---